gdsec-test/security-detections-framework/documentation/Detection_Lifecycle_Framework.md

 - The detection is still required.
 - The detection needs to be updated.
 - The right detections are in place.

+A Quarterly cadence for alert review should be established to review all items listed above

 If a detection is identified as no longer required, the relevant teams must be informed before the detection is updated or removed.